YouTube handles both traditional long-form videos and Shorts (vertical video). The API comes with legal requirements you can’t ignore.

 YouTube Title is Required

-Unlike most platforms where you just need text, YouTube requires a title (data.YOUTUBE.title).
-If you forget it, the post will fail.
+Unlike most platforms where you just need text, YouTube treats data.YOUTUBE.text as the video title.
+If you leave it empty, YouTube can reject the upload.

 See Platform Limits for the full breakdown.